|Image by David Castillo Dominici, FreeDigitalPhotos.net|

 - Ancestry's collection of wills, administrations, probate records and death duty registers (including the National Probate Calendar for England and Wales)

-- FindMyPast's wills and probate collection (including Great Western Railway Shareholders 1835-1932, which refers to many wills, and New South Wales wills books 1800-1952.
+- FindMyPast's wills and probate collection, including Great Western Railway Shareholders 1835-1932 (which refers to many wills) and New South Wales will books 1800-1952.
 (UPDATE: These were briefly unavailable while FindMyPast made some improvements, but they came back online about November 22nd.
 I shared that news via my social media pages).

 You might also like: